philipstarkey/qtutils/README.md

 ## Summary

-`qtutils` is a Python library that provides some convenient features to Python applications using the PyQt5/PySide2 widget library.
+`qtutils` is a Python library that provides some convenient features to Python applications using the PyQt5/PySide6 widget library.

-`qtutils` 3.0 dropped support for Python 2.7, PyQt4 and PySide.
-If you need to use these platforms, you may use `qtutils` 2.3.2 or earlier.
+`qtutils` 4.0 dropped support for PySide2.
+If you need to use PySide2, you may use `qtutils` 3.1.0 or earlier.

 `qtutils` contains the following components: